 Services: Besides the exhibition areas, the museum also houses a 350-seat auditorium, a library, offices, a restaurant, gift shop, and a multi-purpose lounge.

 When visiting the Plaza Carso location, take the elevator to the top floor, an exhibition space filled with natural light, and take your time walking down the ramps, enjoying the art all the way to the bottom.
-After visiting the Soumaya museum, head just across the street where you'll find the Museo Jumex, which is also worth a visit.
+After visiting the Soumaya museum, head just across the street where you'll find the Museo Jumex, which is another of the city's excellent privately-owned museums.

 10:30 am to 6:30 pm daily.
 Plaza Loreto location is closed on Tuesdays.